 Notifications are a critical component of the smartwatch value proposition.
 For a start, they must be reliable and pushed to the user as required.
 If notifications are regularly missing, the user will not trust the watch and thus be required to continue checking their phones, defeating the purpose of the watch.
 Moreover, notifications must be informative and accessible.

-Thanks to this Phoenix Injury Lawyer for sponsoring our post!
+Thanks to this amazing Landscaping Portland Oregon company for sponsoring our post!